ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 By: Eric Holscher

-Bio: Eric Holscher is the co-founder of Read the Docs, and the Write the Docs conference.
+Bio: Eric Holscher is the co-founder of Read the Docs and a co-organizer of the Write the Docs conference.
 Along with community organizing and open source work, he does consulting around software documentation and speaks at a number of industry events each year.
 When he isn't expressing his views on software docs, he's getting views from the top of mountains.

 Treating documentation as code is becoming a major theme in the software industry.
-This is coming from both sides, with developers starting treat documentation as a priority alongside tests and code, and writers seeing a lot of value in integrating more into the development process.
+This is coming from both sides, with developers starting to treat documentation as a priority alongside tests and code, and writers seeing a lot of value in integrating more into the development process.
-This marrying of cultures isn't simple, but having the proper tools for the job makes both sides happy with the results that get produced.
+This marrying of cultures isn't simple, but having the proper tools for the job makes both sides happy with the process and the results that get produced.

 A lot of developer tools don't work well for writers.
 Sphinx and Read the Docs are unique in this ecosystem,